nzzdev/st-methods/1755-gemeinderatskandidaten/README.md

 2. Results based on these scripts were published in the following article:
   * [Rund 1000 Personen bewerben sich für einen Sitz im Stadtzürcher Parlament – warum sie Zürich trotzdem schlecht abbilden](https://nzz.ch/ld.1341817)
   * Published 09.01.2018
-  * The article shows how poorly the candidates represent the Zurich population regarding socio-demographic variables
+  * The article shows how strongly the candidates deviate from the Zurich population regarding socio-demographic variables

 3. Data on the distribution of these variables among the candidates were provided by [Smartvote](https://www.smartvote.ch/).
 Data on the distribution of the same variables ([age, gender](https://data.stadt-zuerich.ch/dataset/bev_monat_bestand_quartier_geschl_ag_herkunft_seit2013_od3250), [fist name](https://data.stadt-zuerich.ch/dataset/bev_bestand_vornamen_jahrgang_geschlecht_od3701)) in the population are provided by Statistik Stadt Zürich via Open Data Zurich, or, regarding polling data on profession, by Statistik Stadt Zürich on request.